ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - the edge location is set up separately from the AZ
 - Microsoft deploys Edge Zone services at edge locations, allowing Azure services to connect directly to 5G networks within mobile operator data centers

+### Azure Maps
+Azure Maps is a collection of geospatial services and SDKs that use fresh mapping data to provide geographic context to web and mobile applications.
+- SLA 99.9%

 ### resource,Resource Group ARM
 [benefits of using Resource Manager](https://docs.microsoft.com/en-ca/learn/modules/azure-architecture-fundamentals/resources-resource-manager)
 Resource Manager is a management service that provides a way to organize and secure your cloud resources.access Resource Manager from the Azure portal, Azure Cloud Shell, Azure PowerShell, and the Azure CLI